-We may assume that polarity items can be exploited at every clausal level, as examples like (76.b) and (78) show.
-However, notice that (75.c) should then be grammatical, as the NPI would be licensed in its local clause.
+We may assume that polarity items can be exploited at every clausal level, as examples like (76b) and (78) show.
+However, notice that (75c) should then be grammatical, as the NPI would be licensed in its local clause.
 It seems to me that the grammaticality judgements for these sentences are indeed questionable.
-They may be due to the fact that sentences (75.a), (b) and (c) are presented together and a certain interpretation - the one with a single, wide-scope illocutionary operator - is kept constant for every sentence.
+They may be due to the fact that sentences (75a), (b) and (c) are presented together which has the effect that a certain interpretation - the one with a single, wide-scope illocutionary operator - is kept constant for every sentence.

-Examples like (77.b) show that alternatives can be exploited even at a sub-clausal level.
+Examples like (77b) show that alternatives can be exploited even at a sub-clausal level.
 It may matter that the locus of exploitation in the semantic interpretation is the nuclear scope of a quantifier.